Sharp Brains: Brain Fitness and Cognitive Health News

 2) Why the use of “can”?
 Well, this reminds me a great quote by Spanish neuroscientist Santiago Ramon y Cajal, who said that “Every man can, if he so desires, become the sculptor of his own brain”.
 Each of us has immense potential.
 However, in the same way that Michaelangelo’s David didn’t spontaneously appear out-of-the-blue one day, becoming happier requires attention, intention, and actual practice.

-Executive Functions, Google/ Microsoft Brain Teasers, and News
+Executive Functions and Google/ Microsoft Brain Teasers

-2) Want a job at Google?
+Interesting article: Want a job at Google?
 Try these brainteasers first (CNN)

 Quote: “Seemingly random questions like these have become commonplace in Silicon Valley and other tech outposts, where companies aren’t as interested in the correct answer to a tough question as they are in how a prospective employee might try to solve it.
 Since businesses today have to be able to react quickly to shifting market dynamics, they want more than engineers with high IQs and good college transcripts.
 They want people who can think on their feet.”